Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/README.md

-For this testing, we utilize Siemens NX12 and Visual Studio 2019, for any comments or suggestions, please leave a message at wjian88@gmail.com.
+For this testing, we utilize Siemens NX12 and Visual Studio 2019, if you are interested in the topic, we welcome your comments or suggestions, please leave a message at wjian88@gmail.com.
 Thank you.

 Wang Jian, 2024 Feb 17.